larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 ## Composition

-The moderator team consists of no less than five individuals.
+The moderator team initially consists of no less than five individuals.
+The moderator team may expand or contract based on operational experience.
 The IESG appoints and recalls moderators.
 In selecting members, the IESG will take into account geographic coverage, expected and unexpected absences, and team diversity.